 Her research looked at uncovering patterns in the progression of diabetes and prediabetes and identify additional risk factors that can contribute to how quickly prediabetes progresses to diabetes, such as the county where people live, access to healthcare and screening, and local food consumption patterns.

-She began her research with an attempt to validate current government research from the Centers for Disease Control which found that 1 in 3 people with prediabetes will convert to diabetes in 5 years.
+She began her research with an attempt to validate current government research from the Centers for Disease Control which found that .
 New findings found far more rapid rates of progression from prediabetes to diagnosis of diabetes, and that results indeed differed significantly with geography and race, among other factors.

 The results showed: Among the 4.8 million persons with prediabetes studied, a significant portion progressed to diabetes, because they were neither being identified as at-risk for diabetes or not being managed.
 Along the way, these people gained weight, their A1C continued to rise, and ultimately a new diagnosis of diabetes was made.
 Dr. Paruk's team continues to study this population using big data analysis.